papadavis47/comfortablefeelingdumb-blog/content/blog/sand-beneath-my-feet/index.md

 But for now I am going to stay on the island I am currently on and really take advantage of the dry land.

-Eventually, a programmer has to find their focus and walk on sand 🏝️ 🚶🏼
+A programmer has to find their focus and walk on sand eventually 🏝️ 🚶🏼

-I certainly do, anyway 🙂
+I have learned, perhaps the hard way, that I certainly do 🙂